Susan Williams, Director, RN-BSN

 NURS 370 Nursing Research & Evidence Based Practice (3)

 NURS 432 Health Care Law and Policy (3)

 NURS 447 Community Health Practice (4)

 NURS 451 Seminar on Professional Nursing Leadership (3)

 NURS 452 Nursing Leadership Practicum (4)

 Major Total: 32 credit hours (nursing upper division)

 Extended core: 5 credit hours

 *A minor is not required.
-Additional credit hours may be required to meet the 128 credit degree requirement if proficiency or other required courses are waived for content only.
+Additional credit hours may be required to meet the 120-credit degree requirement if proficiency or other required courses are waived.
+Nursing prerequisites may apply to the core total but credits are only counted once.
 The university requires a minimum of 45 upper-division units for the degree.

 This program is under the College of Arts and Sciences